Vyral/base-template/_posts/2018-09-17-get-in-the-mindset-of-a-market-shift.md

 {% include youtube.html %}

 Are you feeling the shift?
-Is there a market slowdown in your market like there is here in Tulsa?

-I knew it was time to dust off “Shift: How Top Real Estate Agents Tackle Tough Times” by Gary Keller, the book that always helps us when we need to reset and re-adjust our thinking and our mindset.
-No matter if you are in an up or down market, this is always an awesome book for real estate skills.
+With the market slowdown taking place here in Tulsa, I knew it was time to dust off "SHIFT: How Top Real Estate Agents Tackle Tough Times" by Gary Keller.
+Regardless of how the market is doing, this book is a great resource.
+It's always helped me re-adjust my mindset when necessary, and I know it can do the same for you."

 The reason we’re noticing a shift here in Tulsa, and maybe you are seeing it as well, is that inventory is slowing down. **We aren't selling homes as fast and the ones that we think will sell quickly end up sitting.**